power-industries/SchemaJS/README.md

 A Validator is the most basic Building Block of SchemaJS.
 It is usually based on a specific Datatype.
 The purpose of a Validator is to combine all Rules and Validation/Parsing Methods into one Namespace.

-There are currently 5 Type-Specific Validators (Boolean, Number, String, Array and Object) and 1 General Validator (Any) available.
-All Validators are derived from the Any Validator.
+There are currently 5 Type-Specific Validators (Boolean, Number, String, Array and Object) and 1 General Validator (AnyValidator) available.
+All Validators are derived from the AnyValidator Validator.

 #### Rule